forcedotcom/isvte-sfdx-plugin/_articles/en/usage/usage.md

 ---

 ## Running the Plugin
-At its simplest, to run the ISVTE Plugin you point it to a folder containing a package.xml file plus the associated metadata.
+At its simplest, to run the ISVTE Plugin you point it to a folder containing an sfdx project or a package.xml file plus the associated metadata.

 ```
 jhaydraude:demo>ls mdout